 Microsoft 365 scans your messages and documents for spam and malicious software (malware) 24 hours a day, seven days a week.
 Your email will be on the same infrastructure that large corporations use to protect their networks.
 Microsoft data centers help safeguard your data and are certified to meet multiple industry-standard certifications.

 Related: How to spot dangerous emails

-By using Outlook in Office 365 for your domain-based email, you are branding your business with every communication you send.
+By using Outlook in Microsoft 365 for your domain-based email, you are branding your business with every communication you send.
 This relays a professional impression and helps to build that important trust factor.

 Small businesses and entrepreneurs (just like you) are constantly looking for ways to be more efficient in their business communications.
 By having email and productivity tools like Microsoft Outlook in Microsoft 365 available in one simple login, you can accomplish just that.